Everything You Need to Know About Freemium in 2021

 2. Clear product messaging

 If customers buy your product and find that it works wonderfully, that can be a great thing.
 After all, that's how you get the word-of-mouth advertising we talked about earlier.
-But if your product messaging is off, then they'll never know how much better things can be if they upgrade to a paid version of the product.
+But if your product messaging is off and you don’t advertise your value proposition the right way, then they'll never know how much better things can be if they upgrade to a paid version of the product.
 It's important that, in addition to constantly adding value, you are clearly communicating what the additional value is so customers know what they're missing by not upgrading.

 3. Have a cost buffer

 Customer acquisition takes time.
 This is true whether you are using PPC ads, SEO, or a freemium product to attract those customers.
-One of the reasons freemium fails is that companies who treat is purely as a monetization strategy fail to have buffer set aside to account for acquisition time.
+One of the reasons freemium fails is that companies that treat it purely as a pricing strategy fail to have a buffer set aside to account for acquisition time.
 While a product is waiting to acquire customers, the business still has costs that need to be accounted for.
-Ensure that you have a buffer in place to keep the lights on while your customer count grows, and you'll be much more successful with freemium.
+Ensure that you have a buffer in place to keep the lights on while your customer base grows, and you'll be much more successful with freemium.

 Upsell free users to paying customers

 If there's one theme that's repeated itself while we've discussed upselling, it's value.
 The product you give away for free has to have value.
 If it doesn't, then people aren't going to use it even if it doesn't cost anything.
 The upsell that you are charging for has to have additional value over top of the free offering.
 Moreover, it needs to have enough additional value to make upgrading worth it to the customer.
 Your message, as frequently as possible, should be communicating both of those examples of value to your user base.

 Now that we've talked about what freemium is, and how you can make it work, let's take a look at some companies who've done just that.
 Below are some of the most popular, and successful, examples of freemium in action.